hashicorp/terraform/website/source/docs/commands/apply.html.markdown

 The command-line flags are all optional.
 The list of available flags are:

+* `-backup=path` - Path to the backup file.
+Defaults to `-state-out` with the ".backup" extention.
+Disabled by setting to "-".

 * `-no-color` - Disables output with coloring.

 * `-refresh=true` - Update the state for each resource prior to planning